scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Notes:
 * Supported properties for macro symbols are the same as for method symbols, except for `ABSTRACT` because macros cannot be `abstract`.
-* Return type inference for macros is deprecated.
+* Return type inference for macros is not supported.
-* At the moment, metadata for macros does not contain information about macro implementations.
+* At the moment, `SymbolInformation` for macros does not contain information about corresponding macro implementations.
 We intend to improve this in the future.
 * Macro symbols support [all Scala accessibilities](#scala-accessibility).

 **Constructors** [[52][52], [53][53]] are represented with `PRIMARY_CONSTRUCTOR`